-- Stay well outside the 100-foot no electioneering perimeter with all of your line warming activities! - Allow both voters and nonvoters to participate. - You can call Election Protection if you need assistance with what is happening at your polling place: 1-866-OUR-VOTE (1-866-687-8683).
+- Stav well outside the 150-foot no solicitation perimeter with all of your line warming activities! - Allow both voters and nonvoters to participate. - You can call Election Protection if you need assistance with what is happening at your polling place: 1-866-OUR-VOTE (1-866-687-8683).
 Election Protection also tries to staff volunteer lawyers on the ground on election day who can assist in person if needed.

-- Remember IRS rules still apply: IRS rules for nonprofit organizations always apply even to your state level work.
+- The law is vague: Currently there is active litigation challenging the new line warming language, and it is unclear exactly how election officials will apply it. - Remember IRS rules still apply: IRS rules for nonprofit organizations always apply - even to your state level work.
 501(c)(3) organizations must remain strictly nonpartisan in all of their line warming activities. - Federal election and bribery rules may also apply: In any election where federal candidates are also on the ballot, federal election rules also apply.
-See: https://bolderadvocacy.org/resource/can-a-nonprofit-provide-incentives-to-encourage-citizens-to-register-to-vote-or-vote/
+See: https://bolderadvocacy.org/resource/can-a-nonprofit-provide-incentives-toencourage-citizens-to-register-to-vote-or-vote/